deadphill/agile-best-rate-charging/guides/octopus-agile.md

 Predictability: Because it uses the min price from your forecast, it ensures you are always hitting that bottom trough, even if the "cheapest" time changes from 2:00 AM to 4:00 AM the next day.

-Would you like me to help you create a Lovelace Dashboard card that shows a countdown until the next cheap charging window?

 ---